Daydream (Mariah Carey album): Background and release

-Aside from being Carey's second best-selling record worldwide, Daydream served as her most personal and directly influenced album at the time.
+Daydream is Carey's second best-selling album worldwide and served as her most personal and directly influenced album at the time.
 During the album's recording, Carey grew as an artist, as well as a writer.
 For the first time in her career, Carey was able to make music that she truly related to, R&B and hip hop.
 While Columbia allowed Carey more leniency with the music she recorded, they became hesitant when she featured Ol' Dirty Bastard in the remix for "Fantasy".
 They feared the sudden change was completely left field for her music, and worried it would jeopardize the album's success.
 In an interview with Entertainment Weekly, Carey openly spoke of her issues with Columbia: "Everybody was like 'What, are you crazy?'
 They're nervous about breaking the formula.
 It works to have me sing a ballad on stage in a long dress with my hair up."

 While Carey's new musical direction caused tension between her and Columbia, it began to severely strain her relationship with her husband at the time, Tommy Mottola.
 Mottola had always been involved in Carey's career, because he was the head of Sony Music, the parent company of her label.
 Since the time of Carey's debut, Mottola had controlled nearly every aspect of her career, keeping her sound carefully regulated and insisting that she continue recording middle-of-the-road pop music, despite her interest in hip hop.